sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 No manual migration is required, follow the [standard upgrade method](../install/kubernetes/update.md) to upgrade your deployment.

-If you use an overlay that does not reference one of the provided overlays, add `- ../bases/pvcs` as an additional base to your `kustomization.yaml` file.
+> Warning: If you use an overlay that does not reference one of the provided overlays, please add `- ../bases/pvcs` as an additional base to your `kustomization.yaml` file.
+Otherwise the PVCs could be pruned if `kubectl apply -prune` is used.

 ## 3.18